Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Vu Minh Duc, Director of the Department of Teachers and Managers, Ministry of Education and Training, on the morning of October 25.
 Photo: Thanh Hang

-Ms. Nga said that the first factor is the external factors such as friendly and safe landscape, solid facilities, suitable for the age and development of children.
+Ms. Nga said that the first factor is the external environment such as friendly and safe landscape, solid facilities, suitable for the age and development of children.
 In addition, this criterion also includes the relationship between people, so that students feel respected, trusted, and shared.

 The remaining factor, Ms. Nga believes, is that because happiness is a personal emotional state, in order for students to feel happy, they need to be physically and mentally healthy.